Aimee Semple McPherson: Death

 A thousand ministers of the Foursquare Gospel paid their tearful tribute.
 The curious stood by impressed.
 The poor who had always been fed at Angelus were there, the lost who had been spirit-filled, the healed, the faithful here they were eager to immortalize the Ontario farm girl who loved the Lord.

 Millions of dollars had passed through McPherson's hands during her life, but her personal estate amounted to only $10,000.
 Her daughter, Roberta, received $2,000; the remainder went to her son, Rolf.
 By contrast, her mother Mildred Kennedy had a 1927 severance settlement amounting to as much as $200,000 in cash and property; the Foursquare Church was worth $2.8 million.

 McPherson is buried in Forest Lawn Memorial Park Cemetery in Glendale, California.
-Following her death, the Foursquare Church denomination was led for 44 years by her son Rolf McPherson.
+Following her death, her son Rolf McPherson led the Foursquare Church denomination For 44 years.